claudiuchichirau/Learning-Management-System/README.md

 # Learning-Management-System (LMS) Project
 The Learning Management System (LMS) is a web-based platform that allows users to access educational content, enroll in courses, watch video lectures, take quizzes, and track their progress.
-In this project, we’ll build an LMS using Python, PostgreSQL databases, and ML.NET for personalized course recommendations.
+In this project, we’ll build an LMS using C# and Razor in ASP.NET Core and PostgreSQL databases.

 # Video Demo: https://youtu.be/nzUfBjaDO_g